Table of Contents

 This composition, or should I say layout, paved the way for the final interface design.

-After receiving approval for my initial design from the stakeholders, I’ve once again continued exploring and fine-tuning.
-Type, color, layout, making sure things are consistent, creating light and dark themes, fixing technical stuff, etc. All that good stuff.
-Here are some mockups for your viewing pleasure.
+After receiving approval for my initial UI design from the stakeholders, I’ve once again continued exploring and fine-tuning.
+Type, color, layout, making sure things are consistent, creating light and dark themes, fixing technical stuff, etc. All that good interface stuff.
+Here are some design mockups for your viewing pleasure.
 Enjoy. ✨

-If you need help designing interfaces, hit me up!
+If you need help designing interfaces (especially audio and music interfaces) hit me up!
 Let’s change the world! 💪